 One of the biggest conflicts in a divorce case is child custody and visitation.
 With joint legal custody, the child usually resides with just one parent, while both parents are informed and make decisions in a child’s life.
 With sole legal and physical custody, the parent with whom the child lives makes all the decisions, but the other parent may still have visitation rights.

 The Mothers Custody Handbook is a handy reference with an emphasis on the rights mothers and children have under the various custody laws given certain situations.
 It discusses how custody would typically be decided by a judge; answers frequently asked questions about custody and visitation, and can help you understand which custody agreement would be in the best interest of your children.

 If you are battling for custody, you need sound strategy for your case.
-Consider reading "Child Custody A to Z: Winning with Evidence" This book fully outlines and explains child custody litigation and what to expect in a custody battle.
+Consider reading "Child Custody A to Z: Winning with Evidence" (#ad - As an Amazon Associate I earn from qualifying purchases).
+This book fully outlines and explains child custody litigation and what to expect in a custody battle.
 It goes into detail on how custody decisions are made, walks you through what to expect at each stage of the process, and gives tips on how to make sure your abilities are clearly presented to the people who will influence the final child custody arrangement.
 This book is meant to eliminate surprises so you can avoid costly mistakes along the way.

 Once child custody is determined, a visitation schedule can be worked out.
 Remember that children respond best to a routine that they can rely on.
 While the standard is every other week-end and alternating holidays, you need to take your child’s age and development into consideration.
 Here are some general suggestions for visitation: